 This page lists my own selection of my favorite works to-date, the ones I recommend to start with:

 My first novel, Too like the Lightning, is volume 1 of the four-volume science fiction series Terra Ignota.
-It comes out May 10th 2016.

 This book is hard to categorize into any familiar subgenre.
 The narrator, Mycroft Canner, is a convict, who, as is the custom of the 25th century, has been sentenced to wander the world being as useful as he can to all he meets.
 In his future, a global network of flying cars makes it so easy to hop from continent to continent that Earth is as interconnected as a city and its suburbs, so cultural forces like nationalism, religion and political ideology touch all corners of the world at once.
 As Mycroft describes an unfolding crisis of global politics, his lively voice–inspired by 18th century authors like Voltaire and Diderot–looks backward as well as forward, exploring how the problems of 2400 have roots in the events of 2100, 1900, 1700, back to antiquity.